bayader55/ransomware-detection-mlran-bayader/README.md

 ## 🚀 How to Run
 1. Open the notebook in Google Colab: https://colab.research.google.com/drive/1WjJKVPEgTPc8aE-UwJaUBvDAS5Rw_w4E?usp=sharing
-2. Run all cells in order (Cell 1 will auto-download the dataset)
-3. No manual setup required — all dependencies are pre-installed in Colab
+2. No manual setup required — all dependencies are pre-installed in Colab

 ## 📦 Dependencies
 scikit-learn, pandas, numpy, matplotlib, seaborn, shap, joblib